Welcome! Here, we are fans of having a tiny brain, which means, not keeping everything in your head all of the time.

 - Web Development Resources - Things that can make web development a little more bearable.

-- Alternative Social Media - These sites exist as ad- and tracker-free proxies for social media or complete alternatives.
+- Alternative Website Frontends - These sites exist as ad- and tracker-free proxies for websites or complete alternatives.

 - Cell Phones - Cell phones, once merely a tool for verbal communication, are rapidly moving towards personal computers.